 If a transfer of business occurs, your employment with your old employer ends.
-If you're employed by the new employer within 3 months to do the same (or similar) job, some of your entitlements might carry over to the new employer.
+If you're employed by the new employer within 3 months to do the same (or similar) job, some of your entitlements might carry over.
 This may happen if, for example, the business is sold or work is outsourced.
-Find out more at:
+Find out about the rules for a transfer of business at